AlexanderChristhian/Technoskill-para-pro/readme.md

+# Welcome to our WEBSITE for Technoskill 1.0
 ## This Project Is Made By:
 - Daffa Sayra Firdaus - Teknik Komputer 2023
 - Alexander Christhian - Teknik Komputer 2023